claytog/QtsWebService/README.md

 ## Getting Started

-If downloading the zip from this repository, firstly unzip the file named "QtsWebService-main.zip".<br/>
+If downloading the zip from this repository, firstly download, then unzip the file named "QtsWebService-main.zip".<br/>
 Using IntelliJ IDEA, locate and open the directory named "QtsWebService-main".<br/>

 ## Installing